paypal-examples/docs-examples/advanced-integration/v1/README.md

 # Advanced Integration Example

-This folder contains example code for [version 1](https://developer.paypal.com/docs/checkout/advanced/integrate/sdk/v1) of an advanced Checkout PayPal integration using the JavaScript SDK and Node.js to complete transactions with the PayPal REST API.
+This folder contains example code for [version 1](https://developer.paypal.com/docs/checkout/advanced/integrate/sdk/v1) of a PayPal advanced Checkout integration using the JavaScript SDK and Node.js to complete transactions with the PayPal REST API.

 > **Note:** Version 1 is a legacy integration.
 Use [version 2](https://developer.paypal.com/docs/checkout/advanced/integrate/) for new integrations.